westinlian/TodoApp/README.md

 # TodoApp
 Experiment with JQuery

-Check me out at https://westinlian.github.io/TodoApp
+Check it out at https://westinlian.github.io/TodoApp